 The Vice President for Information Technology or the Director of Information Security with appropriate consultation must review and approve in advance any request for access to the contents of electronic files or folders on institutional information technology resources without the consent of the user.

 Students, faculty and staff who use their personal computer, portable electronic device, portable memory media, or other electronic devices for college-related business may be required to provide access to intact business-related information and possibly the devices themselves when the college has a legally-required reason.

 The college reserves the right to access the contents of students' electronic files during the course of an investigation and to disclose the contents during student judicial proceedings.

-Violations of college policies are adjudicated according to procedures outlined in the Student Handbook and the Staff Handbook, and may result in the removal of computer access privileges and/or more serious sanctions.
+Violations of this policy and related college policies should be brought to the attention of policy’s Responsible Executive, and are adjudicated according to procedures outlined in the Student Handbook and the Staff Handbook, with disciplinary consequences imposed by the adjudicating authority up to and including dismissal.
 Some offenses are punishable under state and federal laws.
-A repeat copyright violation will result in the immediate removal of computer access privileges.

 Policies, Procedures, & Guidelines